ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ## Support for up to 51 ESXi servers for an initial cluster and up to 59 ESXi servers for additional clusters
 {: #relnotes_v22-esxi-cluster}

-For V2.2 and later releases, you can now increase the number of ESXi servers to a maximum of 51 for an initial cluster and up to 59 for additional clusters.
+For V2.2 and later releases, you can now increase the number of ESXi servers to a maximum of 51 for an initial cluster and up to 59 for extra clusters.

 For instances deployed in V2.1 or earlier releases, you must enable necessary vSAN support to increase the cluster size beyond 32.
-For more information about steps to increase the number of ESXi servers, see _How many ESXi servers can I add to a cluster?_ in [FAQ about ESXi servers](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq_esxi#how-many-esxi-servers-can-i-add-to-a-cluster-).
+For more information about steps to increase the number of ESXi servers, see [How many ESXi servers can I add to a cluster?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq_esxi#how-many-esxi-servers-can-i-add-to-a-cluster-)
 {:important}

 ## More network configuration options for vCenter Server and Cloud Foundation instances